actions/delete-package-versions/README.md

   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.
   owner:

-  # Repo hosting the package.
-  # Defaults to the repo executing the workflow.
-  # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.
-  repo:

   # Name of the package.
-  # Defaults to an empty string.
-  # Required if `package-version-ids` input is not given.
+  # Required
   package-name:

+  # Type of the package.
+  # Required
+  package-type:

   # The number of old versions to delete starting from the oldest version.
   # Defaults to 1.